ycmin95/Chalearn_2022_Sign_Spotting_MSSL_track/README.md

 ```
 The final prediction can be found in `submission/prediction_validate/res/predictions.pkl`.

-For training the final spotting model with the extracted features, simply run:
+For training the final spotting model with the extracted features, simply run (it takes about 10 minutes):
 ```
 python main.py --config ./configs/train/fusion_detector.yml
 ```